 Symptoms of chemo brain

-At least one-third of women undergoing chemotherapy for breast cancer experience chemo brain during treatment and for some time afterwards.
+Approximately one-third to one-half of women undergoing chemotherapy for breast cancer experience chemo brain during treatment and for some time afterwards.
 Studies using standard psychological testing have reported that chemotherapy reduces verbal ability, slows cognitive processing speed, impairs executive functioning, and reduces psychomotor processing speed.
 Cognitive processing speed refers to the ability to automatically and fluently perform relatively easy or routine cognitive tasks, especially when high mental efficiency (i.e., attention and focused concentration) is required.
 Executive functioning refers to the ability to organize thoughts and prioritize tasks, manage time well, make plans, and adapt to changing situations.
 Psychomotor processing speed refers to reaction time when a physical task is involved.
 It involves the coordination of a sensory or cognitive process and a motor activity.

 The symptoms of chemo brain include slowed thinking and decision making, trouble remembering or spelling common words, problems with short-term memory and concentration, and reduced ability to multitask.
 There are glitches in the brain's operations.
 Unconscious mistakes can occur in tasks that are simple and routine.
 Typing and spelling errors may become common and all written work has to be checked for errors.
 Chemo brain can feel like moving through a fog, where the outlines of thoughts are indistinct and it's difficult for ideas to fully form.
 Conscious thinking itself can become more difficult, so that it takes effort to complete a thought or come to a conclusion.